 - Be proficient in best practice development, making decisions in-line with best practice independently.

 What if you are working for an end user organisation that doesn’t have any integration requirements?
-What are other activities that Salesforce Developers do as they progress beyond being a junior?
+Here are some typical activities:

 - Front end development, building beyond the standard Salesforce UI, eg. building a custom stock checker application (will need to build this using VF page or LWC).